tn-aixpa/document-classifier/docs/howto/train.md

 ```

 Furthermore, the amount of data may be significant so the default container space may be not enough.
 The operation expects a volume
 attached to the container under ``/files`` path.
-Create a Persistent Volume Clain first and attach it to the run as shown below.
+Create a persistent volume claim first using the kubernetes resource manager component(KRM) (See [instructions](https://scc-digitalhub.github.io/docs/tasks/resources/#managing-persistent-volume-claims)) .
+Once created, attach it to the run as shown below.

 ```python